NateyJay/YASMA/README.md

 # Installation

-Yasma is written in python 3.x.
+Yasma is written in `python 3.x`.
 It is not yet in any package managers, but it is fairly easy to install directly with github.
 This should work in linux/unix systems, though I'm sure bugs will crop up (make a issue request please!!).

 ### Installing with `git`
 ```
 ## cloning the repo with git
 git clone https://github.com/NateyJay/YASMA.git

 ## moving it somewhere permanent.
-If you use the github desktop app, you probably just want to leave it where it is.
-mv ./YASMA /usr/local/YASMA
+mv ./YASMA /usr/local/

 ## adding this to $PATH - you will want to add the following line to your ~/.bash_rc (linux) or ~/.bash_profile (mac).
 You can open it using: nano ~/.bash_profile
 ## export PATH="/usr/local/YASMA:$PATH"